RemoteCloud/public-documentation/Readme.md

 ## API Versioning

-In the GitHub Action we use [widdershins][widdershins] to generate a md-file out of our `swagger.json` document found in the root of this repository.
-Then we use [Slate][slate] to generate a static page with our API definition.
+In the GitHub Action we use [widdershins][widdershins] to generate a md-file out of all `swagger.json` documents found in the swagger-definitions folder.
+Then we use [Slate][slate] to generate a static page with our API definitions.
 Afterwards we build MkDocs and the API will be included in the API folder.

+To update the API you can locally execute `dl-swagger.sh` to retrieve the latest swagger definitions for all services and commit them.
+To test the generated API definition on your local system you can use `local-api-generation.sh`.
+It will do the same steps as our GitHub Action.
+After it compleates you can [run the MKDocs][#run-mkdocs] and see the generated APIs.

 ## Build Instructions